fbpx Skip to main content

 • Balance Sheet: Beginning inventory + Net Inventory Purchases – Ending Inventory

 It is astonishing how many eCommerce companies are calculating and recording their COGS incorrectly.
-If you need some help, here are a couple articles to help you: Cost of Goods Sold – A Key Number for eCommerce Businesses and Accounting for Inventory Purchases | eCommerce Accounting.
+If you need some help, here are a couple articles to help you: Cost of Goods Sold – A Key Number for eCommerce Businesses and How to Optimize Inventory Accounting for Your Ecommerce Store.

 The second step is to determine your average inventory.